PFB Files

 To view the data within the PFB, use the following command:

-to designate a number.
+To view at a certain number of entries in the PFB file, use the flag -n to designate a number.
 For example, to view the first 10 data entries within the PFB, use the following command:

 Example Output